raspberrypilearning/tweeting-babbage/README.md

 - [GPIO diagram](images/gpio-diagram.png)
 - (Optional) Final version of Python code [babbage.py](code/babbage.py) and [auth.py](code/auth.py)
     - Download to the home directory with:

         ```bash
         wget http://goo.gl/ySSbDl -O babbage.py --no-check-certificate
         wget http://goo.gl/msiYoo -O auth.py --no-check-certificate
         ```

-## Python 2 compatibility

-This worksheet works fine in both Python 2 and Python 3.
-Python 3 is recommended but if you require Python 2 for an extension of the worksheet, simply use the equivalent Python 2 packages when installing.
-See the [software installation](software.md) page.

 ## Licence